c0ntact0/DAVINCI_CONFORM_ALL/README.txt

 ------------------------------------------------------------------------------------------------------
 * Versions
+2024.0.4
+- Console messages prefix (INFO, WARNING, ERROR)
+- When the import of the stock file fail,the user is asked if he want prossed with the import of the clips.

 2024.0.3
 - If "Export Stock Bin" it's not selected and is the first AAF import of the current day, is asked to the user if he wants to export the stock bin.
 - Clips that not have the "Clip Color" property empty are not included in the timeline clips dictionary for conforming.